david-crow/cs-5201/notes.md

 **Aggregation**

 ...is the combining of different objects into another object, and when your class *contains* a pointer, you have *referential* aggregation.
 The problem is that the life of the program - and what it points to - don't necessarily coincide.
 So, when objects get copied (especially by built-in copy constructors), then the possibility of a shallow copy exists.
 Leaks can be caused in many ways, including ways you hadn't thought of... yet.
 Additionally, they can happen when you think you have all of your bases covered - a user-defined copy constructor and assignment operator.
-Programmer-defined objects that wrap up pointers are called *smart pointers*, and they're designed do what they're supposed to do and clean up after themselves.
+Programmer-defined objects that wrap up pointers are called *smart pointers*, and they're designed to do what they're supposed to do and clean up after themselves.
 We write smart pointers to preserve a one-to-one relationship between the pointer and what it points to.

 ```C++
 template <class T>